Image Credits: Rob Bouwman/shutterstock.com

 When examining the original design of a hockey stick with its long handle and gently curving head, it does not take a huge leap of the imagination to notice that its shape is taken from an ash sapling bent in a hedgerow which has been cut along its length.

 With the introduction of hockey to India in the second half of the 19th century, the material of choice for hockey sticks changed to mulberry which was better at absorbing impact without breaking.

-The difficulty involved in sourcing or growing the perfect hockey stick was quickly realised and thus a two part construction method was adopted.
+The difficulty involved in sourcing or growing the perfect hockey stick was quickly realized and thus a two-part construction method was adopted.
 The handle, which was tapered to a splice, was inserted into a head and bound together with string.

 This new method had many advantages.
 The handle had to be strong and flexible so that it did not snap, whilst still being able to bend in order to produce the necessary hitting power.
 The head could be made from a harder piece of wood in order to constantly absorb the pressure of hitting a ball, whilst still maintaining its structural integrity.

 The introduction of the Indian dribble technique forced a change in the way in which hockey sticks were designed.
 This new technique, which involved a player moving the ball quickly in front of themselves to either side by turning the stick over whilst running, was first used by the Indian and Pakistani teams in the 1956 Olympic Games.

 The stick design used at this point was not well suited to such movements as the long curved head required an amount of precision which was often lacking in the heated frenzy of competitive gameplay.
 As a result of the emergence of the Indian dribble technique, the head of the stick was shortened with an increased curve angle to allow increased dribbling speed and accuracy.